No. 18 Missouri holds off second-half surge to beat Kentucky

 COLUMBIA, Mo.
 (AP) — Dru Smith scored a season-high 26 points, Xavier Pinson added 14 and No. 18 Missouri withstood a second-half charge to beat Kentucky 75-70 on Wednesday night.

+“He’s an experienced guard who’s battle tested,” Missouri coach Cuonzo Martin said.
+“He plays on both ends, he competes, he gets rebounds.”

+Smith has scored in double figures in seven straight games and 12 overall, both team highs.
+Mark Smith tacked on 11 points for Missouri, hitting three 3-pointers.

 Down 40-27 at halftime, Kentucky went on a 15-3 run to start the second half and cut Missouri’s lead to one.
-But the Wildcats (5-11, 4-5) never got the lead, hunt by a scoring drought of more than three minutes.
+But the Wildcats (5-11, 4-5) never got the lead, hurt by a scoring drought of more than three minutes, and couldn’t rally after being down by four with the ball and 1:15 left.

 Missouri won its fifth game in sixth tries, while Kentucky has lost five of its last six.
 The game was held a day after its previously scheduled date due to COVID-19 protocols in the Wildcats’ program, issues that forced the cancellation of their slated SEC/Big 12 Challenge game against Texas on Saturday.